 After the credits are over, Daphne, Fred, Velma, Shaggy and Scooby-Doo talk to the audience about their adventure in Eric's Scooby-Doo game and this ends with Scooby and Shaggy visiting the Scooby from the game.
 See more »

-The post credits scene where the Mystery, Inc. gang discusses their favorite parts about making the movie is usually removed from Cartoon Network broadcasts, most likely due to time constraints.
+The post credits scene where the Mystery Gang discusses their favorite parts about making the movie is usually removed from Cartoon Network broadcasts, most likely because of time constraints.
 See more »

 Was this review helpful to you?